1. Father Sun

 Chapter 2.
 Mother Moon

 If her father was fire, her mother was as the water of the Moon—mysterious, distant, and wise in a way that often defied explanation.
 Her mother came from a long line of women who were known for their “sight,” a gift that hovered somewhere between intuition and prophecy.
-These women were sometimes called witches, sometimes see-ers, mostly they were healers and midwifes, but to Leora, her mother’s wisdom was simply a part of her—something ancient and eternal, as natural as the moon and the stars in the sky.
+These women were sometimes called witches,sometimes see-ers, but to Leora, her mother’s wisdom was simply a part of her—something ancient and eternal, as natural as the moon and the stars in the sky.

 Her mother didn’t pass down her beliefs in the usual ways.
 There were no lessons, no explanations, only small, subtle actions and quiet moments of knowing.
-She’d offer Leora a certain herb tea when she was upset, or give her a strange, knowing smile when she asked a question, as if she already knew the answer, Leora would one day find to become delivered.
-Over time, Leora learned that her mother’s world wasn’t based on logic, but on something deeper, a kind of silent knowledge, that pulsed through their lineage like a hidden river in their veins.
+She’d offer Leora a certain herb tea when she was upset, or give her a strange, knowing smile when she asked a question, as if she already knew the answer, Leora would one day find.
+Over time, Leora learned that her mother’s world wasn’t based on logic, but on something deeper, a kind of silent knowledge, that pulsed through their lineage like a hidden river, in their veins.

 Unlike her father, her mother rarely spoke of resilience in explicit terms.
 Instead, she lived it, her strength as quiet and eternal as the moon.
 Her love was equally subtle, woven into the small gestures that seemed to carry messages, Leora would only understand years later.
 A gentle touch on her shoulder, a quiet nod as Leora ventured into something unknown.
 Her mother’s way was to trust in life’s unfolding, to believe that every question would one day find its answer, and every hardship had its purpose.

 Her mother also knew the darkness of life, the shadows that lurked within her own gift.
 While her father’s fire was bright and obvious, her mother’s strength was shadowed, complex.
-She seemed to live in two worlds at once—rooted in the present, but always aware of something unseen.
-She passed this skill onto Leora without ever saying a word, teaching her daughter to look beneath the surface, to sense things that others missed and to trust her own inner vision.
+She seemed to live in two worlds at once—rooted in the present but always aware of something unseen.
+She passed this skill onto Leora without ever saying a word, teaching her daughter to look beneath the surface, to sense things that others missed, to trust her own inner vision.

-In moments of deep reflection, Leora could almost feel the presence of those who had come before her—the women in her mother’s line, each one carrying the same quiet, hidden strength and light.
-They had endured and survived, not living by the rules of the world, but by the rhythms of the soul.
+In moments of deep reflection, Leora could almost feel the presence of those who had come before her—the women in her mother’s line, each one carrying the same quiet, hidden strength.
+They had endured and survived, just as she would, not living by the rules of the world, but by the rhythms of the soul.
 And as she grew, Leora learned to feel the power of this heritage, a wisdom woven from centuries of resilience.

 Her mother had given her the tools to face life’s mysteries and uncertainties, to walk a path that would demand faith, courage, and an open heart.
 And though her mother rarely offered warmth, Leora came to see her presence as a guiding light—a moon to her father’s sun, steadying her through each night, even when darkness threatened to close in.